eHealthAfrica/aether-django-sdk-library/README.md

       Uses `aether.sdk.health.views.check_app` view.

   - the `/admin` section URLs (`ADMIN_URL` setting).
+  - the `/admin/~prometheus/metrics` URL.
+Displays the raw monitoring data.
+  - the `/admin/~uwsgi/` URL.
+If uWSGI is running displays the server uWSGI settings.

   - the `/accounts` URLs (`AUTH_URL` setting), checks if the REST Framework ones, using the templates indicated in `LOGIN_TEMPLATE` and `LOGGED_OUT_TEMPLATE` settings, or the Keycloak/CAS ones.